What should I expect on my first visit?

 Do you accept insurance?

 We are not in-network with insurance companies and are considered out- of- network and fee-for-service.
 Payment is due at the time of the appointment and we accept all major credit cards, checks, and cash.
+Physical Therapy is an approved service (according to IRS Pub 502) so you may be able to utilize your flexible spending accounts (FSA), health savings accounts (HSA), health reimbursement accounts (HRA).
 We will provide you with a detailed invoice to submit to your insurance company, with your claim form.
 Before you start treatment, download the insurance worksheet to help you ask your insurance company the right questions about your coverage.
 It is in your best interest to know the details of your insurance plan including the physical therapy coverage.

 What kind of patients do you treat?